Tunable band topology and optical conductivity in altermagnets: Optical conductivity

 We start from the simplest case in which $\bm{n} = \bm{e}_z$ and set the magnetic field to zero.
 The system then has $C_4T$ symmetry.
 Using Eq.~(\ref{eq:Conductivity-Symmetry}) and the fact that the anti-symmetry part in the conductivity in Eq.~\eqref{eq:Conductivity} changes sign under a $C_4$ rotation, we find that

 The longitudinal conductivity $\sigma_{xx}$ is plotted as a function of frequency $\omega$ in Fig.~\ref{fig:Absorption}~(b).
 In particular, the anomalous Hall response is absent despite the presence of magnetic order.
-This is because the system has a $4'$ four-fold rotation symmetry about the out-of-plane axis supplemented by a time-reversal.
+This is because the system has a $4'$ symmetry, i.e. a four-fold rotation about the out-of-plane axis supplemented by a time reversal.
 This symmetry forbids the existence of a finite $g_z$ (and, hence, $\sigma^\text{as}_{xy}$) in Eq.~\eqref{eq:ASConductivity}.

 Tilting $\bm{n}$ away from the $z$-axis immediately generates a non-zero $\sigma^{\text{as}}$ as the $4'$ symmetry is now broken [see Fig.~\ref{fig:Conductivity(H=0)}~(a,b) for the setting and the Fermi surface plot], except for when $\bm{n}$ lies within the two mirror planes.
-In the latter case, there are $m'$ mirror symmetries supplemented by time-reversal that forbid a finite $g_z$.
+In the latter case, there are $m'$ symmetries, i.e. mirror symmetries supplemented by time reversal, that forbid a finite $g_z$.
 The results are shown in Fig.~\ref{fig:Conductivity(H=0)}(c,d).
 For $\Re \sigma_{xy}$ we observe multiple peaks of the order $\alpha p_F$.
 This is due to the tilted $\bm{n}$, which distorts the four corners of the Fermi surface along the diagonals as shown in Fig.~\ref{fig:Conductivity(H=0)}~(b).
 The peaks then correspond to the direct inter-band transitions at these in-equivalent corners (for $\bm{n}=\bm{e}_z$ their positions coincide and the peaks cancel).
-For $\sigma_{\text{AH}}$ at $\omega=0$ \eqref{eq:AnomalousHallConductivity}, it is zero when $\bm{n} = \bm{e}_z$ as mentioned above.
+For $\sigma_{\text{AH}}$ at $\omega=0$ in Eq.~\eqref{eq:AnomalousHallConductivity}, it is zero when $\bm{n} = \bm{e}_z$ as mentioned above.
 As $\bm{n}$ becomes in-plane, $\sigma_{\text{AH}}$ again vanishes.
 This is true more generally for the anti-symmetric component $\sigma^{\text{as}}(\omega)$ \eqref{eq:ASConductivity} at arbitrary frequency, because the corresponding contribution in Eq.~\eqref{eq:Current-current-correlator-1} is proportional to $\Omega(\bm{p}) $ which vanishes when $\widehat{\bm{N}}$ becomes a planar vector.